sreeav6/Docker/MultiStage Builds using go lang/README.md

 # Using mluti stage builds it helps to in two things
-It helps in reducing the image, where we use distroless concepts It also helps in providing security when we are going to deploy the application in the container
+It helps in reducing the image, where we use distroless concepts It also helps in providing security when we are going to deploy the application in the container.

 # To this as well followed Docker community docs
 Reference doc: < https://docs.docker.com/build/building/multi-stage/ >